EagleJinWt/YAMCS/README.md

 But in the DIY 3D printing community, as far as I know, the only one doing something like this is Box Turtle.
 The problem is, their setup is way too complicated: it uses a custom mainboard to drive those N20 motors and a ton of aluminum extrusion for the structure, which drives the cost way up.
 Of course, there’s a reason for that—they’re carrying four spools of filament on top.

-My approach is different: let a dedicated filament storage box do the heavy lifting (I’ve included the design I use in the repository; you just need a standard off-the-shelf storage box, pick the right size, drill a few holes, print the parts, and mount them), and then focus on the electronics and mechanics of the multi-color system itself.
+My approach is different: let a dedicated filament storage box do the heavy lifting (I will put the link of what I used down below), and then focus on the electronics and mechanics of the multi-color system itself.

 You might be thinking, “Wait, isn’t this basically the MMU/ERCF idea?”
 True, but their designs are still way too complex—they use lead screws, linear rods, and even require servos.
 So you can think of my approach as a Box Turtle that runs on a regular Klipper board (no special brushed motor driver needed) and uses an off-the-shelf buffer—but without Box part.